ibm-cloud-docs/cli/plugins/projects/projects-cli.md

     "created_at" : "2023-02-22T19:51:23.253Z",
     "definition" : {
       "name" : "env-stage",
-      "description" : "Stage environment configuration, which includes services common to all the environment regions.
-There must be a blueprint configuring all the services common to the stage regions.
-It is a terraform_template type of configuration that points to a Github repo hosting the terraform modules that can be deployed by a Schematics Workspace."
+      "description" : "The stage environment configuration.
+It includes services that are common to all the environment regions.
+You must have a blueprint that configures all the services that are common to the stage regions.
+It's a `terraform_template` type of configuration that points to a GitHub repository that hosts the Terraform modules that a Schematics workspace can deploy."
     },
     "href" : "https://projects.api.cloud.ibm.com/v1/projects/cfbf9050-ab8e-ac97-b01b-ab5af830be8a/configs/293c3c36-a094-4115-a12b-de0a9ca39be5",
     "is_draft" : true,